The student asks:

 Vidita in Sanskrit has a double meaning.
 It means the known and therefore knowledge.
 It refers to all the knowledge in the world.
 Whatever has been known and described, defined, explained and put into words.
 Our teachers had helped us to understand that knowledge cannot reveal the truth.
 It can give an indication about it just as a sketch of a horse shows the likeness of the form, but it is not the horse.

-Suppose you have seen my sketch of the horse that does not enable you to feel the life in the horse and how to relate to the horse – its movement, its trotting, its galloping and its dancing.
+Suppose you have seen my sketch of the horse; that does not enable you to feel the life in the horse and how to relate to the horse – its movement, its trotting, its galloping and its dancing.
 You have to be directly in contact with it, to experience it.
 Then a kind of harmony between you and the horse can come about.
 I am just giving an example.
 In the same way the word god or a sacred image does not introduce us to the reality of the divine.
 The word ‘God’ is not the divinity.

-The rishi says that the essence, that truth is entirely independent of, not only separate from, not only different from, but it is independent of all knowledge.
+The rishi says that the essence, that truth, is entirely independent of, not only separate from, not only different from, but it is independent of all knowledge.
 It is independent of the known.
 So may we call it the unknown then?
 No says the rishi, it is different and independent also of the unknown, because what we call unknown is nothing but unmanifested ignorance.
 When we talk about knowledge it is manifested.
 When we refer to the unknown, it only means that our ignorance about something is unmanifested.
 So, the teacher is saying that the truth is independent of and different from the known, which is the knowledge put into words and also it is independent of the unknown.
-If you have the idea that by widening the horizons of your knowledge, your academic and theoretical knowledge, you will still not reach there because it is unknowable and immeasurable.
+If you aspire to widening the horizons of your knowledge, your academic and theoretical knowledge, you will still not reach there because it is unknowable and immeasurable.
 It cannot be captured in any descriptions or words, however sacred the people might consider them to be.

 The Indians consider the Vedas to be sacred.
 The Christians consider the Bible to be sacred.
 The Muslims consider the Quran to be sacred.
 The Buddhists consider their scriptures to be sacred.
 Even to question the validity of them is looked upon as a blasphemy.